The Date for the Qualifier in 2018 is March 17th. Information below will be updated in the fall

-Note: in 2016 there is only one week in between the Qualifier and the State Championships; whereas, all eight WWF Kids Folkstyle State Qualifier Tournaments will be held on Saturday March 19, 2016 in each of the eight Wisconsin Wrestling Federation districts.
-All in-person registration and weigh-ins are held Friday, March 18, 2016 (only).
+All eight WWF Kids Folkstyle State Qualifier Tournaments will be held on Saturday March 18, 2017 in each of the eight Wisconsin Wrestling Federation districts.
+All in-person registration and weigh-ins are held Friday, March 17, 2017 (only).

 This event was formerly known as Kids Folkstyle State Regionals.

 Falsifying a registration form by misrepresenting birth date, age or place of residence will result in the intended competitor’s suspension from the respective event, and the competitor will not be eligible for any of the WWF Championship Tournaments for one calendar year, including the corresponding event the year following.
 This tournament is only open to Wisconsin residents.